LP-THE-CODER/LP-THE-CODER/README.md

 - 🚀 I'm currently working on enhancing my skills in HTML, CSS,  Python, and Machine Learning.
 - 🌱 I'm currently learning new technologies and frameworks.
-- 💡 I'm interested in web development, game development, and machine learning.
+- 💡 I'm interested in web development, game development, and machine learning,Datascience.
 - 📫 How to reach me: [morlalakshmiprasanna@gmail.com].